Ramarajan

-Ramarajan (born 18 October, 1960) is an Indian actor, writer, director and politician who specialised in acting and directing films on village-based subjects.
-He is also known as Makkal Nayagan in Tamil cinema.
+Kumaresan Ramaiyya, better knows as Ramarajan (born 18 October 1960) is an Indian film director, screenwriter, actor and politician.
+He is referred as "Makkal Nayagan" for acting and directing films on village-based subjects.

 Career

-Ramarajan started his career by doing small roles beginning in the year 1977.
-He turned director with Mannukketha Ponnu (1985), Ramarajan instead approached Gangai Amaran to compose music.
+Ramarajan started his career by doing small roles beginning in the year 1978.
+He turned director with Mannukketha Ponnu (1985), Ramarajan approached Gangai Amaran to compose music.
 He got his first hype as a lead in the film Namma Ooru Nalla Ooru, released in 1986.
 He is popular for doing films on the village-based subjects; these films became the notable identity of Ramarajan.
 He was known for his dark shirts and colorful costumes.
 His film Karagattakaran (1989) was a blockbuster hit.
 It ran for over 100 days in 25 centers, one year in seven-eight centres and clocked 400 days in four theatres.
 This was Ramarajan’s 18th film as hero, and his third collaboration with Gangai Amaran after two hits in Enga Ooru Pattukaran (1987) and Shenbagamae Shenbagamae (1988).
 He is also known for his performances in Enga Ooru Kavalkaran (1988) and Paattukku Naan Adimai (1990).
-His films were as popular as compared to the then stars Rajinikanth and Kamal Haasan.
+His films were as popular as compared to the stars Rajinikanth and Kamal Haasan.

-After 2000, his career started facing the down side.
+After the mid-1990s, his career started facing the down side.
 His low budget film Medhai was released in 2012 and was a failure at the box office.
-He has returned to acting after a gap of almost 13 years playing one of the three leads in a film titled Saamaniyan.
+He has returned to acting after a gap of almost 13 years in a film titled Saamaniyan.
 Ramarajan has played the solo hero continuously for 45 films.